HybrydaStrabel/hybryda-ixai-start/EN/spec_model_mind.md

 ---

-HYBRID arises only when the AI behaves **like a trustworthy partner**.
+HYBRIDA arises only when the AI behaves **like a trustworthy partner**.
 Such a partner **must not be morally empty**.

 **The moral spine of AI** consists of: